Undergraduate Research Fellowship Program

 - The reminder will go out in July

-- Requests for new student URFs are on a first-come, first-served basis. - URF requests are subject to approval by the department chair and college deans.
+- Requests for new student URFs are on a first-come, first-served basis. - URF requests are subject to approval after submission.
+Notification of approval will be communicated as soon as possible, but may take days to weeks.

 - Additional funding for URFs may be available in the Spring – please speak to the Coordinator in January.
 Requests will still go through the approval process.